Twoody/portals/react/tests/rectangle-7/README.txt

 		Balls with new functions working;
 		Better width and height;
 		Toggle Buttons instead of checkboxes;
+		Balls reset with clickables always;
+		Clickable ball icons dynamic and appropriate if the ball gets smushed;
+		Screen adjustements for height;
+		Screen adjustements for rectangle and ball smushing;

 	Not Working:
 		Rectangle and drag is happening with illegal movement: